KarolineKlan/CSS_Final_Project_Group9/content/text-analysis.md

 prev: network-analysis
 ---

 To gain insights into consumer buying patterns, we analyze the words that characterize certain natural communities within the frequently-bought-together network.
-The descriptions are a small text about a certain procuts typically explaining what the product tastes like, and what occasions/setting they are typically enjoyed in.
+The descriptions are a small text about each product typically explaining what the product tastes like, and what occasions/setting they are typically enjoyed in.
 This analysis helps us understand what underlying phrases and words characterize items that are frequently purchased together.

 In order to do this, the text-analysis is made in 3 steps: